excid3/tailwindcss-stimulus-components/README.md

 done using a window click event to check if the user clicked outside the dropdown (`data-action="click@window->dropdown#hide"`).

+`data-dropdown-toggle-class` can be used to change the toggle class applied on the menu when it's shown/hidden.
+Defaults to `hidden`

 Users can also focus on the dropdown button if `tabindex="0"` is included.
 They can toggle the dropdown with Space or Enter if the attribute `data-dropdown-target="button"` is included on the button.

 The ```data-dropdown-active-class``` allows you add an active class to the dropdown menu.
 It will default to ```this.element```.
 You can also specify a target to use for the active class with the ```data-active-target```.